CumulusNetworks/docs/content/cumulus-netq-46/Monitor-Operations/Monitor-Interfaces.md

 netq show interfaces type
 netq show events message_type interfaces
 ```
 The {{<link title="check/#netq check interfaces" text="netq check interfaces">}} command verifies interface communication status for all nodes (leafs, spines, and hosts) or an interface between specific nodes in your network fabric.
+This command only checks the physical interfaces; it does not check bridges, bonds, or other software constructs.

 ```
 netq check interfaces